 Here's our Fast Money Final Trade.
 Our gang gives you tomorrow's best trades, right now!

 Time to sort through the Fast Money in-box and answer more of your questions.
-Marcus writes, what do you think about Ruth’s Chris (RUTH)?
-Is it an early consumer discretionary play?
+Paul writes, “What is keeping downward pressure on Microsoft (MSFT) and what will it take to break out?

 Needless to say, my posts on Google and Apple are generating a flood of response from many of you feeling the frustration of these steep declines, so in the vein of "misery loves company," here's a taste of some of your missives.
 Rest assured, if you're confused, you're not alone -- so are the experts.